 "If it's a friend's house that maybe they can go to if they need to have a meltdown, to release all of that," says Crider.
 "They need to be able to talk about this, even if it's going to therapy."

 When she was dealing with her daughter's suicidal behavior, Crider says she found support in her sister and her staff.

-Reann, a mother of two kids in Illinois, sought therapy for herself so she could better help her daughter when she started to struggle with anxiety and self-harm last year.
+Reann, a mother of two kids in Illinois, sought therapy for herself so she could better help her daughter when she started to struggle with anxiety and self-harm in 2020.
 (NPR is using only her middle name to protect her and her daughter's privacy.)